carcaschoi/tinfoil-json/README.md

 ```

 ## Legal Disclaimer

-- This service MUST ONLY be used to download your LEGALLY BOUGHT GAMES!

 - The author does not take any responsibility for your actions using this service.

 - The author is NOT affiliated with the content that you can retrieve thank's to any Tinfoil shop.